 In March 2016, MBA submitted its second comment letter on the Basel Committee's Consultative Document on the Standardized Approach to Credit Risk.
 Under the most recent Consultative Document, bank capital charges for most commercial and multifamily real estate loans would not be changed.
 MBA's letter commends the Basel Committee for withdrawing its proposal that would have imposed punitive capital treatment for loans for commercial real estate properties that were organized as Special Purpose Entities (SPEs).
 MBA also supported the withdrawal of the proposal that would have established the capital charge for all CRE loans based solely on the credit profile of the borrower, not the property.
 The Consultative Document will not be considered by U.S. regulators until after it has been finalized by the Basel Committee.
 Provided that the Credit Risk proposed rule by U.S. regulators reflect MBA's recommended changes, MBA would not oppose it.

 In March 2016, MBA submitted a comment letter addressing the Basel Committee's Step-in Risk Consultative Document (Proposal).
 Step-in risk involves the risk that a bank may provide financial support to an entity beyond or in the absence of any contractual obligations, should the entity experience financial stress.
-The Proposal calls for a new capital regime to address step-in risk.
-MBA strongly opposes this Proposal because step-in risk is, among other things, adequately addressed by existing accounting rules The Proposal will not be considered by U.S. regulators until after it has been finalized by the Basel Committee.
+The Proposal called for a new capital regime to address step-in risk.
+MBA strongly opposed this Proposal because step-in risk is, among other things, adequately addressed by existing accounting rules.
+The Committee issued a revised "near final" Proposal in March 2017, which MBA is reviewing.
+The Proposal will considered by U.S. regulators after it has been finalized by the Basel Committee.
 MBA recommends that U.S. regulators not consider the Proposal.

 Fundamental Review of the Trading Book

 In January 2016, the Basel Committee issued its final Consultative Document on the Fundamental Review of the Trading Book (FRTB).
 The FRTB rules could negatively impact securitized products.
 If adopted by U.S. regulators, this approach would dramatically increase capital requirements for bank trading book activities for CMBS and other structured securities.
-In November 2015, MBA participated in a coalition letter that strongly recommended modifications to the FTRB proposal -- in advance of the U.S. regulatory agency consideration -- in order to avoid negative impacts on the U.S. market.
+In November 2015, MBA participated in a coalition letter to US regulators that strongly recommended that they work to make modifications to the FTRB proposal -- in advance of the U.S. regulatory agency consideration -- in order to avoid negative impacts on the U.S. market.
 MBA recommends that U.S. Regulators not adopt the FRTB proposal.

 MBA is engaging in comprehensive regulatory and Congressional strategy to address the problematic elements of the HVCRE final rule and to strongly oppose the Basel Committee's Step-in Risk and Fundamental Review of the Trading Book Proposals.